Estimated reading time: 3 minutes

 2. Attitude of intrapreneurs

-People can become an
+People can turn into

-3. More productivity through reduced conflicts
+3. More productivity due to fewer conflicts

 4. Higher sales closing rates